Sage DPS Rotation for Healers — Endwalker 6.5

 Other Burst Windows

-is Sage's only source of burst damage, but it does not fit neatly into the standard two-minute burst window cycle.
-Its 45-second cooldown results in a six-minute cycle.
-To maximize its value, you can follow a simple rule: use a single charge of Phlegma III between each two-minute burst window.
+is Sage's only source of burst damage.
+To maximize its value, you can follow a simple guideline: use a single charge of Phlegma III between each two-minute burst window.
 All other charges will be used during the burst windows.

 - is a DPS gain on as few as two targets.